Constructions of words rich in palindromes and pseudopalindromes: -defect and -richness

 where $ \Pal^R(w)$ is the set of all $R$-palindromic factors of $w$ including the empty word.

 The \emph{$R$-defect} of a finite word $w$ is

 and $R$-defect of an infinite word $\uu$ is

 We prefer to use the name $R$-defect instead of the originally used ``defect'' because we will introduce an analogous notion for a general antimorphism $\Psi$ as well.
-Infinite word $\uu$ with $D^R(\uu)=0$ is called \emph{$R$-full} or \emph{$R$-rich}.
+An infinite word $\uu$ with $D^R(\uu)=0$ is called \emph{$R$-full} or \emph{$R$-rich}.
 If $D^R(\uu)$ is finite, we say that $\uu$ is \emph{almost $R$-rich}.
-In \cite{BrRe-conjecture}, Brlek and Reutenauer used the inequality \eqref{eq:BaMaPe} to introduce the value
+In \cite{BrRe-conjecture}, the inequality \eqref{eq:BaMaPe} is used to introduce the value

 and they conjectured that if $\uu$ is closed under reversal, then

 Their conjecture was proven in \cite{BaPeSta5}.
 In particular, it means that $D^R(\uu)$ is finite if and only if there exists $N\in \mathbb{N}$ such that $T_{\uu}(n) = 0$ for all $n\geq N$, or in other words in \eqref{eq:BaMaPe} the equality holds for all $n\geq N$.